What are stem cells?

 The Bank of Bio-Cord develops this activity since 2004 and works every day of the week processing and preserving stem cells.

-It is the first private bank certified by Fact NETCord, the highest gold standard of quality, performance and specific integrity of the stem cell banks and granted by the leading experts in the sector.
+It is the first private bank certified by Fact NETCord, (certificate from our bank: Bebevida) the highest gold standard of quality, performance and specific integrity of the stem cell banks and granted by the leading experts in the sector.
 Our bank complies with Fact NetCord international standards for the collection, processing, analysis, storage and release in case of transplantation, umbilical cord blood.

 Can the process be harmful to the baby or the mother?